-Any items found in the school building or on the school grounds should be given to the school receptionist to be placed in the Lost and Found basket located outside the EDP entrance.
-Items placed in the Lost and Found remain there for 10 days.
-After 10 days, unclaimed school uniforms are donated to "Sister's Closet" and other clothing or personal items are sent charity.
+Any items found in the school building or on the school grounds should be reported in the school office and placed in the Lost and Found basket located outside the EDP entrance.
+Unclaimed (after 10 days) school uniforms are donated to Sister's Closet and other clothing or personal items are sent to charity.
 HRS encourages families to clearly mark all student property and uniforms with the child's name.